Main Walk: 15½ km (9.6 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and

 Near the start the main route follows a substantial part of the Banstead Woods Nature Trail, which in 2017 was given a Narnia theme with a series of tree sculptures illustrating the CS Lewis book.
 Panels along the trail highlight the diversity of species in this ancient woodland, which was an important source of compass timber until the mid-19thC: large curved or crooked pieces of oak artificially shaped to make specialised sections for the wooden naval ships of that era.

 On the other side of the railway an attractive section through the Long Plantation Meadow of Shabden Park takes you to a more remote area of narrow paths (which can be overgrown in summer) and quiet country lanes, with an out-of-the-way pub for lunch.

 The return route initially heads towards Kingswood (once a royal manor used for hunting by HenryⅧ) but then breaks off to weave its way back to Chipstead Downs alongside the outward route.
-The final leg is across farmland sadly disfigured by an unappealing (and recently closed) large office building, but a country pub close to Kingswood station should revive your spirits for the journey home.
+The final leg is across farmland sadly disfigured by an abandoned head office building, but a country pub close to Kingswood station should revive your spirits for the journey home.

 Two short cuts are given for the Main Walk.
 The morning short cut saves 2 km by taking a more direct route through Banstead Wood, useful if you miss a train and have to start half an hour behind the main group.
 The afternoon short cut saves 5 km and is not particularly appealing in its own right, but has been included as a way of truncating the walk after lunch.